MohammedAnasuddin/Anas-WebDev-Mastery/ReactJS/Notes/Working_of_React.md

 Function Components are <mark>simple but not powerful as Class Components.</mark>

+> Class Components was the primary way to build UI Components until Functional Components were introduced in React v14 in 2015

 ##### React Component Instances:

 A **React Component Instance** is the **live, running version** of a React Component in memory.